Hanburu/team-wholesome/README.md

 # team-wholesome

-This is a repository that contains the development of a Control Engineering course and a Electronic Instrumentation course applications.
+This repository contains the development of the Control Engineering course and the Electronic Instrumentation course applications.

 ## Requisites
 * Coming soon.